 Students enrolled in an unaccredited institution are not eligible for federal financial aid.
 The Calstone College does not participate in federal and state financial aid programs.
 Hence, there are no other consumer information that is required to be disclosed to the student pursuant to federal and state financial aid programs.
+(CEC §94909(a)(10)).
+"If the student receives federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal financial aid funds."

-(CEC §94909(a) (10)).
-However, if a student obtains a loan, the student will have to repay the full amount of the loan plus interest, less the amount of any refund.
+However, if a student obtains a loan to pay for an educational program, the student will have to repay the full amount of the loan plus interest, less the amount of any refund.
+(CEC §94909(a)(11))